Collection Development

 Introduction

-The Vision and Mission Statements of the Delafield Public Library guide the selection of materials as it does the development of services and the allocation of resources.
-Collection decisions position the Library as the preferred partner for lifelong learning in the community.
+The Mission Statement and Values of the Delafield Public Library guide the selection of materials.
+Collection decisions position the library as the preferred partner for lifelong learning in the community.

 Our Mission